-Upon arriving at the scene of an injury related accident, the first person shall survey the scene (is it safe?), then notify management personnel of the following:
+Upon arriving at the scene of an injury related accident, the first person shall survey the scene to ensure it is safe, then notify management personnel of the following:

-- Severity of the victim(s) injury.
+- Severity of the victim(s)' injury.

-- Emergency personnel "are" or "are not" required.
+- Whether emergency personnel are required.

-- B. Accident report
+- B. Accident Report